OrMalky/Coalition_Race/README.md

 # Coalition Race (SPL1)

+## Project Objectives
+* Learn and practice memory managemnt in C++
+* Hands on expirience with Linux OS and WSL, and compiling for Linux using makefile
+* Practice Rule of 5 in C++
+* Experience debugging and finding memory leaks, and working with Valgrind

 ## Prologue
 In a faraway democracy, SPLand, there is a political crisis, they can't form a government in years.
 After 5 elections, the SPLand president decided to change the method of forming a coalition by